 Okay.
 I do know a little about this.
+There are a ton of variables in every campaign.
+How much competition do you have?
+Do they market regularly and in different locations?
 But the truth is, it's different for different industries, different postcards, different lists, different promotions and even different times of the year.

 This is not a turnkey industry where you plug in a formula, fill in a blank, pull the trigger on the mailing and reap exactly what I told you to expect.
-Besides, there really is a saner way to look at it than number of leads in versus number of pieces sent out.
+Besides, there really is a saner way to look at it than number of responses in versus number of pieces sent out.